Aeronet Aids Historic Space Flight

 The spacecraft, named Hope, took off on top of a Japanese H-IIA rocket from Japan’s Tanegashima Space Center.
 The probe’s mission was to spend the next seven months traveling through deep space, periodically correcting its course with a series of engine burns.
 In February 2021, the probe put itself into an elongated orbit around Mars, where it could analyze the atmosphere and climate throughout the course of each Martian day.

-Aeronet Worldwide’s role in this global aerospace logistics project began in early 2018, as we were asked to consult with the University of Colorado regarding packing, documentation, hazardous materials transportation requirements, air and sea transportation of the spacecraft, and ground support equipment.
+Aeronet Denver’s role in this global aerospace logistics project began in early 2018, as we were asked to consult with the University of Colorado regarding packing, documentation, hazardous materials transportation requirements, air and sea transportation of the spacecraft, and ground support equipment.
 Hope was built at the university’s Boulder campus, and was shipped to Dubai by an Antonov 124 aircraft for further testing and photo opportunities.
 After spending two months in Dubai, the spacecraft was flown, on the same aircraft, to Nagoya, Japan, where it would then be sent, via ferry, to the launch site.

 The transfer operation required use of the Antonov 124’s onboard crane to carry the spacecraft in a specialized temperature and atmosphere-controlled container.
 From there, the spacecraft was loaded onto a sea freighter, carried to Tanegashima’s Shimama Seaport, and transferred, to the launch site.
 Aeronet was also responsible for the post-launch return of all ground support equipment, back to its origin at the University of Colorado.